• Skip to main content

 In general, cocaine can be detected in the urine, hair, blood, or saliva.

-The average time for how long cocaine stays in your system is broken down by detection location sample and is as follows:
+The average time for how long cocaine stays in your system is broken down by detection location sample.

 Factors That May Affect Cocaine Detection Timelines